Quantum Circuit Completeness: Extensions and Simplifications: Quantum circuits for isometries

 \begin{lemma} Let $U=\left( \right) $ be unitary with $U_{00}$ and $U_{11}$ square.
 Then, there exist: \begin{itemize} \item[$\bullet$] $A_0$, $A_1$, $B_0$, $B_1$ unitary, \item[$\bullet$] $C = \operatorname{diag}(c_1,...,c_{d})$ and $S = \operatorname{diag}(s_1,...,s_{d})$ ($c_i,s_i\geq0$ and $d\leq n-k$). \end{itemize} such that: \begin{itemize} \item[$\bullet$] $C^2+S^2 = I$ \item[$\bullet$] $U = \left( \right) \left( \right) \left( \right)$ \end{itemize} \end{lemma}

-The above decomposition is a variation on the \emph{Cosine-Sine Decomposition} (CSD) \cite{Paige1994history}, which has already proven useful in quantum circuit synthesis \cite{Shende2006Synthesis}. \begin{proof} The proof itself is a variation of the proof for the usual CSD.
-It specifically involves the so-called RQ and SVD decompositions, which are introduced, alongside the full proof of the lemma, in \Cref{appendix:proof-qciso}. \end{proof}
+The above decomposition is a variation on the \emph{Cosine-Sine Decomposition} (CSD) \cite{Paige1994history}, which has already appeared to be useful in quantum circuit synthesis \cite{Shende2006Synthesis}. \begin{proof} The proof itself is a variation of the proof for the usual CSD.
+It specifically involves the so-called RQ and SVD decompositions, which are introduced, alongside the full proof of the lemma, in \Cref{appendix:proofCSD}. \end{proof}

 It is then possible to show the completeness of $\QCiso$: